unkn0wn-root/r-tcp/README.md

-# Simple TCP Server in Rust (made only for learning)
+# Simple TCP Server in Rust

 My implementation of TCP server in Rust.
 Made two implementations:
 1. A standard implementation using tokio package